renzmann/renzmann.github.io/content/emacsd.md

 ```

 Now we configure `org-mode` itself.
 For a while I was trying `(setq
-org-startup-indented t)` t get indentation under each header, but this was
+org-startup-indented t)` to get indentation under each header, but this was
 interfering with the beautification features from `org-modern`.
 Preferring the
 latter over the former, I've removed the `org-startup-indented` call.